 What are some safety tips during pregnancy?

-Avoid hot tubs and saunas: Do not use a hot tub or sauna while you are pregnant, especially during your first trimester.
+Avoid hot tubs and saunas.
+Do not use a hot tub or sauna while you are pregnant, especially during your first trimester.
 Hot tubs and saunas may raise your baby's temperature and increase the risk of birth defects.

-- Avoid toxoplasmosis: This is an infection caused by eating raw meat or being around infected cat feces.
+Avoid toxoplasmosis.
+This is an infection caused by eating raw meat or being around infected cat feces.
 It can cause birth defects, miscarriages, and other problems.
 Wash your hands after you touch raw meat.
 Make sure any meat is well-cooked before you eat it.
 Avoid raw eggs and unpasteurized milk.
 Use gloves or ask someone else to clean your cat's litter box while you are pregnant.

-When should I contact my caregiver?
-Contact your caregiver if:
+When should I contact my healthcare provider?